Pet Protect Header Image

 What can't I talk to PetConnect about?

-Unfortunately, you can't talk to our PetConnect vets and vet nurses about anything related to your pet insurance policy, including: • Buying or cancelling a policy • Checking or updating policy details • Making a claim or checking an existing claim • Making a payment If you need to speak to our Customer Services team about your policy, please use the 'Contact Us' page of our website
+They wont be able to help you about anything related to your pet insurance policy, including: • Buying or cancelling a policy • Checking or updating policy details • Making a claim or checking an existing claim • Making a payment If you need to speak to our Customer Services team about your policy, please use the 'Contact Us' page of our website If you need to speak to our Customer Services team about your policy, please use the 'Contact Us' page of our website

 When will my policy renew?